Our Services

 Helpful Resources

-Systemic stress from chronic exhaustion and nutritional gaps can trigger telogen effluvium, pushing hair follicles prematurely into the shedding phase and causing noticeable thinning.
-Key drivers include elevated cortisol, low iron or protein, and deficiencies in vitamins D, zinc, and essential fatty acids disrupting the normal growth cycle.
+Chronic exhaustion and nutritional gaps can trigger telogen effluvium, a condition where systemic stress forces hair follicles prematurely into the shedding phase, causing noticeable thinning.
+Common drivers include elevated cortisol levels, low iron or protein intake, and deficiencies in vitamin D, zinc, and essential fatty acids—each disrupting the hair growth cycle.

 Hair grows in a cycle of three phases: